mkhmik004/BBIT-website/README.md

 ![BBIT Home Page](images/BBIT-home.png)

-This image showcases the home page of the BBIT website, featuring the barber shop's branding and introductory content.
+This image showcases the home page of the BBIT website, featuring the barber shop's branding and introductory content with picture of the barber & he's clients.

 ## About Page

 ![BBIT About Page](images/BBIT-about.png)

-This image displays the about page of the BBIT website, providing information about the barber shop and its team.
+This image displays the about page of the BBIT website, providing information about the barber shop and its team.(Disclaimer:the black & white img is of our Model)

 ## Services Page

 ![BBIT Services Page](images/BBIT-services.png)

 Here, you can see the services page of the BBIT website, highlighting the various services offered by the barber shop.
+This has a carasel feature for clients to browse through what service they need and get a price quote

 ## working hours & Portfolio Page

 ![BBIT Contact Page](images/BBIT-contact.png)

-Lastly, this image shows the contact page of the BBIT website, providing contact information and options for users to reach out to the barber shop.
+Lastly, this image shows the contact page of the BBIT website, providing watsapp contact information for users to reach out to the barber shop and schedule apointment

 ## Contact & Location Page